-Understand the analyst report in threat analytics in Microsoft 365 Defender
+Understand the analyst report in threat analytics in Microsoft Defender XDR

 Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.